 Preparing for your hospital visit

-Planning ahead and knowing what to expect during your stay at Zuid-Afrikaans Hospital can help ease your fears and give you a sense of control over your care.
+Planning ahead and knowing what to expect during your stay at Zuid-Afrikaans Hospital can help to ease your fears and provide a sense of control over your care.

 Patients & Visitors